Gruyere Gold Project Joint Venture

-Under the Joint Venture Agreement, the Owner’s team assembled by Gold Road will transfer employment to Gold Fields and continue to manage the development of Gruyere.
-Gold Fields will also manage the operation of the mine.
+Under the Joint Venture Agreement, Gold Fields will manage the development of Gruyere and will also manage the operation of the mine.
 Gold Road retains responsibility for exploration on the Joint Venture tenements.

-Click here for career opportunities at the Gruyere Joint Venture.
+Click here for career opportunities at the Gruyere JV